Do you have a car in Michigan, but no title? You might be able to get a title in your name by getting a bonded title.

 When you get a bonded title, you are promising that you are the true owner the vehicle, and that you will take responsibility for any bond claims.

 If someone comes forward later on and says that they are the owner of the vehicle and that you should not have been granted a bonded title, they can make a claim on your bond.

 If the claim is determined to be valid, you would be responsible for satisfying the claim.
 Usually, this would mean a financial compensation.
 The surety company would determine what is fair.

 If you fail to satisfy the claim, the surety company would satisfy the claim for you.
 Then, they would come to you for reimbursement.
 Essentially, the bond holds you liable for your actions, no matter what.

 Want more information about what happens if someone made a claim on your bond?
 Check out this resource.

 Do Michigan Bonded Titles Expire?

 Yes.
 MI Bonded Titles expire 3 years from their effective date.
-The "bonded" brand remains on the title for the entire 3 years.
+The bond remains on file with the DMV and is associated with the title for the entire 3 years.

-If no one comes forward during those 3 years and makes a claim against your MI Lost Title Bond then you (or whoever owns the vehicle at the time) can go and apply for the "bonded" brand will be removed from the title.
-Upon approval, you will be issued a clear certificate of title.
+If no one comes forward during those 3 years and makes a claim against your MI Lost Title Bond, then the bond will no longer be associated with the vehicles title.